 The severity of Tulsa’s mental health challenges is evident by looking at the statistics:

-- One out of four Oklahoma residents has a mental illness, making the state rank second in the nation for percentage of the population with mental illness.
+- One out of four Oklahoma residents has a mental illness, making the state ranked second in the nation for the percentage of the population with mental illness.

 - Tulsa ranks 15th in the nation for suicide.